 - If you can’t recycle paper, re-use the blank side for notes and to jot down information.

-- Buy recycled products and supplies for your home office.
-For suggestions, visit The Green Office.
+- Buy recycled products and supplies for your office.

 - Working from home can really impact the environment in a positive way.
 My husband and I bought new cars within a few months of each other.
 My car has 25 percent less mileage on it than his car, and he drives 250 miles a week as compared by my 45 miles (and that includes grocery shopping, post office, and other “errand” miles on my car).
 Just group all your errands together and make one long trip that includes the bank and post office, instead of separate, short trips.